Tool Comparison · 2026

 02

-The result is a Figma layer tree you can actually resize and iterate on — not just a frozen screenshot that happens to live in Figma.
+The result is a Figma layer tree you can actually iterate on — not just a frozen screenshot that happens to live in Figma.

 03